IrvingZha0/lab-bcos/docs/AMOP/README.md

 ```

 ## Test
-After configuring as described above, the user specifies a topic: topic, and the following two commands can be used for testing.
+After configuration, the user can specifies a topic: topic, and the following two commands are for testing.

 Start AMOP server: